cuongbuoi/retro-ai-agent/README.md

-# AI Chatbot with Gemini API
+# Retro AI Agent Assistant

-This is a chatbot application built with Nuxt.js that uses Google's Gemini API for generating AI responses.
+This is a flexible AI assistant platform to support multiple specialized AI agents.
+The system currently features a frontend development expert and can be easily extended with additional agents for different domains and specialties.

 ## Setup